lyric-zly/hello-world/README.md

 #hello, first time GitHub

-very glad be a member of GitHub
+very glad to be a member of GitHub